litebird/litebird_sim/docs/source/mapmaking.rst

 .. |pixel2| image:: images/destriper-pixel2.svg

+.. _todsamples-in-mapmaking-figure:
 .. figure:: images/destriper-tod-angles.svg

+   Toy-example of a TOD containing 7 samples.

-   How the seven samples observe each of the two pixels in the map.
+   The figure shows how the seven samples observe each of the two pixels in the map.
 The vertical bars represent the direction of the attack angle ψ, which coincides with the polarization angle of the detector projected on the center of the pixel.

+.. _todsamples-in-mapmaking-table:
 .. list-table:: Samples in the TOD, their polarization angle ψ, and the pixel they hit
    :header-rows: 1